tarlepp/how-to-use-phpunit/README.md

 ### Clone repository

-Get a checkout from GitHub
+Get a clone from GitHub or alternatively just download codes as a zip archive and extract those to your computer.

 ```bash
 git clone https://github.com/tarlepp/how-to-use-phpunit.git
 ```

-Or alternatively just download codes as a zip archive and extract that to your computer.

 ### Install packages

+After you've got the codes you need to install required dependencies via docker with following command:

 ```bash
 docker run -v $(pwd):/app composer install